-Upon confirmation of a significant emergency or dangerous situation, the Director of Public Safety, the Vice President for Strategic Initiatives and Planning, and the Associate Vice President for Student Affairs and Dean of Students or their designees will determine the content of the notification and the appropriate segment(s) of the University community to receive a notification.
+Upon confirmation of a significant emergency or dangerous situation, the Director of Public Safety, the Vice President of Diversity, Equity and Inclusion, and the Associate Vice President for Marketing and Communications or their designees will determine the content of the notification and the appropriate segment(s) of the University community to receive a notification.
 They will then initiate the notification, unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.